b97jre/RNAseqcourse/source/QC_lab.rst

 =====================

 The RseQC package is one of many tools to get basic mapping statistics from your bamfiles.
 RSeQC package provides a number of useful modules that can comprehensively evaluate high throughput sequence data especially RNA-seq data.
 Some basic modules quickly inspect sequence quality, nucleotide composition bias, PCR bias and GC bias, while RNA-seq specific modules evaluate sequencing saturation, mapped reads distribution, coverage uniformity, strand specificity, etc. You can read more about the package at: http://rseqc.sourceforge.net/

 The RseQC package contains many steps that are equivalent to FastQC analysis, e.g. read quality, sequence composition (NVC), GC-bias etc, but the results may be different since many of the low quality reads may not map to the genome and therefore will not be included in the bam-file.

 All the qc-steps takes a long time to run, so to save time, we only run the qc on a random selection of 10% of the reads.
 Random selection of reads can be performed with many different programs, here we will use samtools: ::

     samtools view -s 0.1 Aligned.out.sorted.bam > Aligned.out.0.1.bam
     # then index the bamfile (it is already sorted since you extracted reads from a sorted bamfile)
     samtools index Aligned.out.0.1.bam

 The RseQC package is allready installed at Uppmax, to load the package: ::

     module add bioinfo-tools
     module add rseqc/2.4

 Some steps of the RseQC package requires a file with gene annotations in bed format.
 These can be downloaded from various sources, some of the more common ones are UCSC, RefSeq or Ensembl.
 In this case the RseQC team has already created annotation files in some common formats that can be downloaded from their website, but if you have a non-standard organism you may need to create a bed-file on your own.

 Two annotation files have already been downloaded into `/proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/QC/annotation`` for you to use.
 These are: hg19.HouseKeepingGenes.bed  and hg19_RefSeq.bed.
 The folder also contains a reduced annotation file hg19_RefSeq_top1000.bed to speed up things.

 In this tutorial we will not run all the different parts of the RseQC package, only the most relevant ones for this experiment.
 The different scripts in the RseQC package are well described at their website (http://rseqc.sourceforge.net/), so read the instructions there and specify the input/output files to fit your file names and folder structure.

 The steps that we are going to run are:

 1. geneBody_coverage.py
 2. inner_distance.py
 3. junction_saturation.py
 4. read_distribution.py

 Note: The geneBody_coverage.py scripts take a very long time to run, so we have created a subsection of annotations to run it on, use the file hg19_RefSeq_top1000.bed.
 This file was created with the command: ::

       # head -n 1000 hg19_RefSeq.bed > hg19_RefSeq_top1000.bed

 Note.2: When running read_distribution.py, an outfile cannot be specified, instead you need to pipe (">") the output to a file, or look at the output in the terminal.

 Run the RseQC for one sample and have a look at your output.

-Do most of your reads map to genes?
+* Do most of your reads map to genes?
-Do you have even coverage along the genes?
+* Do you have even coverage along the genes?
-Do the reads cover most splice junctions?
+* Do the reads cover most splice junctions?
-Based on the inner distance plots, what do you think the average fragment size of the libraries was?
+* Based on the inner distance plots, what do you think the average fragment size of the libraries was?

 We have run the QC for all the samples and compiled summary files `here <https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/QC/fastQC/>`_.
-This folder contains one table that summarizes all the Log.final.out files from all the samples (summary_starlog.txt), and one pdf file with a few different plots to summarize those statistics.
+This folder contains one table that summarizes all the Log.final.out files from all the samples (summary_starlog.txt), and one pdf file with a few different plots to summarize those statistics (summary_starqc.pdf).
+There are also plots for all the samples with read_distribution, juncion_saturation, genebody_coverage and inner_distance.

 What is your conclusion, do your samples look good?
 Is there anything that looks strange in any sample, or do you feel comfortable using all the samples in your analysis?